ctrl-alt-del/devenv/README.md

 ### Gradle on Ubuntu
-If you prefer installing Gradle mannually, you can follow the instruction [here](#gradle-on-fedora).
+If you prefer installing Gradle manually, you can follow the instruction [here](#gradle-on-fedora).

 Otherwise, thanks to a PPA made by [Cheng-Wei Chien](https://launchpad.net/~cwchien), the installation process of Gradle on Ubuntu is pretty straightforward.